dr-fet91/EscapeRoomBooking/README.md

 This is a RESTful API for an escape room booking system built with Laravel.
 The system allows users to view available escape rooms, book time slots, and manage their bookings.

+## Repository Design Pattern

+The BookingController in this project follows the Repository design pattern.
+The Repository pattern is used to separate the data access logic from the business logic of the application.
+It provides a layer of abstraction for data persistence and retrieval.

+By utilizing the Repository pattern, the BookingController interacts with a dedicated BookingRepository class to perform CRUD (Create, Read, Update, Delete) operations on the bookings data.
+This helps in decoupling the controller from the underlying data storage mechanism, making it easier to switch between different data sources or ORM frameworks in the future.

+The BookingRepository class implements methods for querying and manipulating the bookings data, encapsulating the underlying data access details and providing a clean and consistent API for the controller to work with.

+The use of the Repository pattern promotes code reusability, testability, and maintainability by providing a clear separation of concerns between the different layers of the application.

 ## Installation and Setup

 To run this project locally, follow these steps: